dfex/junos-rest/timewarp.md

 timewarp.py

-Given a list of Junos device IPs, timewarp will go out and set the Timezone and an NTP server, then commit the configuration and synchronise the clock source (```set date ntp```) using the Junos REST API.
+Given a list of Junos device IPs, timewarp will set the Timezone and an NTP server, then commit the configuration and synchronise the clock source (```set date ntp```) using the Junos REST API.

 Requires Junos 15.1R1.8 or later, and: